zriyansh/signoz.io/blog/2021-10-06-opentelemetry-spring-boot.md

    OTEL_METRICS_EXPORTER=none OTEL_EXPORTER_OTLP_ENDPOINT="http://IP of SigNoz:4317" OTEL_RESOURCE_ATTRIBUTES=service.name=javaApp java -javaagent:/path/to/opentelemetry-javaagent-all.jar -jar target/\*.jar
    ```

    <br></br>As you are running this on your local host, you need to replace `IP of SigNoz` with `localhost`.
-The path should be updated to where you have kept your downloaded Java JAR agent.
+The path for Java JAR agent should be updated to where you have kept your downloaded Java JAR agent.
 Your final command will look like this:
    <br></br>

    ```
-   OTEL_METRICS_EXPORTER=none OTEL_EXPORTER_OTLP_ENDPOINT="http://localhost:4317" OTEL_RESOURCE_ATTRIBUTES=service.name=javaApp java -javaagent:/Users/Downloads/opentelemetry-javaagent-all.jar -jar target/\*.jar
+   OTEL_METRICS_EXPORTER=none OTEL_EXPORTER_OTLP_ENDPOINT="http://localhost:4317" OTEL_RESOURCE_ATTRIBUTES=service.name=javaApp java -javaagent:/Users/cruxaki/Downloads/opentelemetry-javaagent-all.jar -jar target/*.jar
    ```

    <br></br>Note the path is updated for my local environment.